mattalajas/COMPSCI715/README.md

 python transfer-learning/ResNet/ResNet50-MultipleGame.py
 python transfer-learning/MobileNet/mobilenetv4ConvSmall-MultipleGame.py
 ```
+This finally saves the model which can be used to create the CSV files.

 To create a CSV of Pretrained Models predictions on the test set run the following script: